-This is the best gluten free pad Thai recipe!
-It is packed with delicious and healthy ingredients that the whole family will love.
-The luscious peanut sauce gives this pad Thai the most incredible flavour that you won't be able to get enough of.
-Made with chicken, vegetables, and rice noodles it is super easy to make and perfect for meal prep.
+This is the best gluten-free pad Thai recipe.
+It is packed with delicious, healthy ingredients that the whole family will love.
+The luscious peanut sauce gives this pad Thai the most incredible flavour.
+It's made with chicken, vegetables and rice noodles and is so easy to make so it's perfect for meal prep.

 Why you will love this recipe:

-- This healthy pad Thai recipe is has the most incredible flavour.
+- If you love Thai food you are going to love this healthy pad Thai recipe.
+It is has the most incredible flavour!

 - This homemade chicken pad Thai is quick and easy to make.